sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

-Setting up HTTPS certificates on AWS
+Configuring https on AWS
 ================================

+Fire Insights can be Configured with https on AWS, when running on ec2 instance.

 With AWS Certificate Manager (ACM) you can provision and manage SSL/TLS certificates for your AWS based websites and applications.
 You use ACM to create or import and then manage a certificate.